RafaelPinto/destination_polling_voila_heroku/README.md

 1. A Jupyter Notebook serving as a webapp with Voila.

-2. Geolocation using ```gelocation``` library and LocationIQ API: For the geolocation to work you will need a key issued by LocationIQ.
+2. Geolocation using ```geolocation``` library and LocationIQ API: For the geolocation to work you will need a key issued by LocationIQ.
 This is free and easy to setup.
 More on this on the **LocationIQ setup** subsection below.

 3. We save the data to a Postgresql database.
 To get a local database use the steps in **Set up local Postgres** subsection below.
 This is great for testing locally before pushing your app to the world.
 For using (provisioning) Heroku's database read step 9 on section **Deployment steps** below.